cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 Backbone is a MVC framework for JavaScript that gives you evertyhing you might want to build a flexible and powerful single page application.

-As a result, your application will made of:
+As a result, your application will be made of:

 * a router that will allow you to handle multiple page in your single page app
 * collections and models to store and manipulate your data